osmarbetancourt/weather-pipeline-vzla/README.md

 ---

-## Features (Current)
+## Features

-* **Containerized Environment:** Uses Docker and Docker Compose for a consistent and isolated development/execution environment.
+* **Containerized Environment:** Leverages Docker and Docker Compose for a consistent, isolated, and easily reproducible development and execution environment.
-* **API Data Extraction:** Connects to the WeatherAPI.com forecast endpoint to retrieve up-to-date weather information.
+* **Targeted Hourly Forecasts:** Connects to the WeatherAPI.com forecast endpoint to extract detailed hourly weather information for specific cities.
+* **Automated Data Transformation:** Processes and cleans raw API responses into a structured, tabular format suitable for database storage.
+* **PostgreSQL Data Loading:** Efficiently loads transformed data into a PostgreSQL database using SQLAlchemy and Pandas, including built-in retry mechanisms to ensure successful connections even if the database isn't immediately available on startup.
-* **Secure Configuration:** Utilizes `.env` files to manage sensitive API keys and configurable parameters, keeping them out of source control.
+* **Secure Configuration:** Utilizes `.env` files to manage sensitive API keys and configurable parameters, keeping them secure and out of version control.

 ---